jamessnee1/WebDriver_AutoDownloader/readme.md

 2. **Usage:**
 To test the autodownloader, run the main method inside the `WebDriverHelper` class.
 The chromedriver will be downloaded to the `src/main/resources/WebDriver` folder.
+Alternatively, run the `firstTest` inside the InitialTest class.